 The foster family really gets to know the dog’s personality, the good and bad.
 The rescue I work with requires us to keep the dog for 2 weeks before putting it up for adoption.
 The dogs must be fully vetted, and neutered/spayed before being adopted.
 We bring the dogs around all different situations to see what he is comfortable with and what he is not.
 We can honestly let potential adopters know all about the dog’s personality: is the dog comfortable around kids, does he pull on the leash when walking, does he bark at other dogs, is he potty trained, etc.

 Why would someone give up a perfectly good dog?
 Well, there are many reasons a dog ends up in the shelter and many times at no fault of the dog.
 Some of those reasons can be, the owner:

 A study was done on why dogs are surrendered, check it out on Petfinder.
 There are some crazy stories of why dogs are given up, that doesn’t make them bad dogs, just bad owners in my opinion.

 All foster-based rescues have different values and rules so it’s important to do your research on the rescue you choose.
 Check reviews online and from friends to make sure the rescue is reputable.
 Find out how long the dog is in foster care before being adopted, is the dog fully vetted, do they offer any help after adoption?
-And when you do find a dog you want to adopt, make sure to ask all the right questions, download our free questionnaire.
+And when you do find a dog you want to adopt, make sure to ask these 53 Questions BEFORE Adopting a Dog.